 Nike Air Force 1 07 LV8 History

 Paying tribute to the United’s States’ presidential plane, Nike released the Air Force 1 model in 1982.
-They used the “Air in the Box” slogan when they launched the AF1 and features the Air technology that primarily supports the heel and for improved cushioning.
+It used the “Air in the Box” slogan that launched the AF1 collection and features the Air technology that primarily supports the heel and for improved cushioning.

 One of Nike’s shoe designers, Bruce Kilgore, created a basketball shoe design using the silhouette of hiking boots.
 They ventured in conceptualizing their first basketball shoe and named it the Air Force 1.
 It showcases a ripple pattern pivot point outsole that is suitable for the court and a slanted shaft for better flexibility.

 The production of the Nike Air Force 1 was discontinued in 1984 but it was resumed after 2 years of hiatus.
 The comeback was such a hit and dominated the market during that time.
 Nike has been releasing almost 2000 versions of the Air Force1 since the day it was released.

 The Nike Air Force 1 has been consistently in the best sellers list among all the models of Nike.
 It is considered the most publicized and most recognized shoe of all time.
 Nike hasn’t stopped releasing new versions of the Air Force 1 every now and then.
 The Air Force 1’s legacy just keeps on growing for every pair launched.

 Just recently, Nike reignited the elements of the renowned Air Force 1 silhouette and introduced the Nike Air Force 1 07 LV8.
-It updated the look of the original profile with a thicker midsole and more bouncy cushioning.
+It updated the look of the original AF1 profile with a thicker midsole and more bouncy cushioning.